 For an example of the boilerplate code that is required to begin developing with Escher, have a look at the escher-demo repository.
+For projects built with npm, use the escher-test repository as a guide.

 7.6.2 Building and testing Escher